 - There is an opportunity cost as some other assets could outperform the guaranteed interest + dividends of your policy

-It's always best to do your own research before allocating any money.
+It's always best to do your own research.
 If done correctly, infinite banking could potentially help you achieve financial freedom sooner and build generational wealth for your family.